COVID-19 Vaccination Plan

 I received first dose in another state/locality.
 Can I get my second dose at the Health Department?

 You must receive two doses of the same brand of vaccine.
 The Health Department carries the Moderna brand COVID-19 vaccine.
-We will accommodate your second dose of Moderna vaccine by appointment.
-Please call us at 406-433-6947 to schedule your second appointment.
+We will accommodate your second dose of Moderna vaccine at one of our scheduled walk-in clinics.
 Remember that the second dose is due 4-6 weeks after the first-this information should be provided on your vaccine record card.

 If you received the first dose of Pfizer vaccine, please use www.vaccinefinder.org to locate a second dose of vaccine.